ucb-sejits/ctree-tutorial/1-introduction_to_specializers.rst

 Observe that now the method returns a modified node.
 The new node will substitute the old one in the AST.
 When we use the ``StringPrinter`` again it's possible to see that the strings are now uppercase.
+This example can be found on `<examples/simple_visit_transform.py>`_

 Specializer Project
 -------------------